Damping of gravitational waves in f(R) gravity: Introduction

 \section{Introduction}

-The detection of gravitational waves (GW) in the universe gives a significant promotion to the development of modern astronomy and physics.
-Continuous observations provide crucial datas to restrict characteristics of astrophysical sources \cite{Bird_2016,Woosley:2016nnw,Loeb:2016fzn,Li:2016iww,Zhang:2016rli,Yamazaki:2016fyr,Perna:2016jqh,Morsony:2016upv,Liu:2016olx}, as well as to test general relativity (GR) \cite{LIGOScientific:2016lio,Blas:2016qmn,Ellis:2016rrr,Wu:2016igi,Collett:2016dey,Lombriser:2015sxa}.
-The interaction of gravitational waves with matter, though in most cases ignored, has been investigated throughout the history.
-Hawking first calculated the damping rate of gravitational waves as $\gamma=16\pi G\eta$ by viewing matter as a perfect fluid, with $\eta$ the viscosity \cite{Hawking:1966qi}.
-Subsequently, Ehlers et.al proved in general that gravitational waves traveling through perfect fluids do not suffer from dispersion or dissipation \cite{Svitek:2008pd}.
-While in the collisionless limit, the damping rate of gravitational waves by non-relativistic particles is shown to be related to the particle velocity and the number density \cite{osti_5063362}.
-By linearizing the Boltzmann equation and taking into account the collision term, a unified treatment for damping from collision and the Landau damping is given \cite{Baym:2017xvh}.
-Landau damping, firstly introduced to investigate the dispersion relationship in the plasma system \cite{Landau:1956zuh,Tanaka:1993mw,Sun:2019qno}, and then generalized to the research of large-scale galaxy clusters \cite{Eggen:1962dj,Ostriker:1966zz}, is proved to be vanish for gravitational waves in flat spacetime; while in some modified gravity this is not always the case for the extra modes, as we will shown in $f(R)$ gravity.
-On the other hand, gravitational waves played a significant role in the evolution of early universe.
-The observation of cosmic tensor fluctuations by measurements of microwave background polarization is the finest approach to check an inflationary universe.
-Weinberg has already sketched out the main approach for calculating the influence of collisionless three massless neutrinos \cite{Weinberg:2003ur}.
-The perturbations of neutrinos by GW was estimated using the collisionless Boltzmann equation; the result of the analysis showed that the damping effect of neutrinos on the GW's spectrum can be rather large.
-This approach was used to study cosmic gravitational waves in the radiation-dominated era.
-Based on Weinberg's conclusions, a set of analytical solutions using modal expansion with spherical Bessel functions as bases were developed \cite{Stefanek:2012hj}.
+The detection of gravitational waves (GW) in the universe has significantly advanced the development of modern astronomy and physics.
+Continuous observations provide crucial data to restrict characteristics of astrophysical sources \cite{Bird_2016,Woosley:2016nnw,Loeb:2016fzn,Li:2016iww,Zhang:2016rli,Yamazaki:2016fyr,Perna:2016jqh,Morsony:2016upv,Liu:2016olx}, as well as to test general relativity (GR) \cite{LIGOScientific:2016lio,Blas:2016qmn,Ellis:2016rrr,Wu:2016igi,Collett:2016dey,Lombriser:2015sxa}.
+The interaction of GW with matter, though often neglected, has been investigated throughout the history.
+Hawking first calculated the damping rate of GW as $\gamma=16\pi G\eta$ by viewing matter as a fluid, with the viscosity $\eta$ \cite{Hawking:1966qi}.
+Subsequently, Ehlers et.al proved that GW traveling through perfect fluid didn't suffer from dispersion or dissipation \cite{Svitek:2008pd}.
+In the collisionless limit, the damping rate of GW by non-relativistic particles was shown to be related to the velocity and the number density \cite{osti_5063362}.
+By linearizing the Boltzmann equation and accounting for the collision term, a unified treatment for damping from collision and the Landau damping was provided by Ref.\cite{Baym:2017xvh}.
+Landau damping, initially introduced to investigate the dispersion relation in the plasma systems \cite{Landau:1956zuh,Tanaka:1993mw,Sun:2019qno}, and then generalized to the research of large-scale galaxy clusters \cite{Eggen:1962dj,Ostriker:1966zz}, was shown to be vanish for GW in flat spacetime.
+It is a well-established result that transverse GW are not absorbed by non-collisional massive media \cite{PhysRevD.97.123506,Gayer:1979ff,Asseo:1976bc,PhysRevD.7.2863}.
+Lambda damping occurs only in the presence of viscosity \cite{Anile1978HighfrequencyGW,Hawking:1966qi,Madore:1973xy}, or when a medium consisting of massless particles is considered \cite{Chesters:1973wan,Stefanek:2012hj}.
 Though this effect holds considerable conceptual importance, it is practically minimal and restricted to particular wavelengths.
 A more intriguing approach is to explore the various modified gravity that enable the emergence of an additional massive scalar modes.
 In this context, together with transverse polarization, scalar modes are responsible for a longitudinal polarization, which we anticipate could interact with particles in the medium.
 To investigate whether this polarization may arise Landau damping, we will employ kinetic theory approach to analyze the interaction between scalar modes and collisionless particle distribution.